2021 Best Liberal Arts / Sciences & Humanities Colleges for Non-Traditional Students in Utah

 Best Liberal Arts / Sciences & Humanities Schools for Non-Traditional Students

 Brigham Young University - Provo has taken the #1 spot in this year's liberal arts / sciences & humanities ranking for non-traditional students.
-Located in the midsize city of Provo, BYU is a private not-for-profit school with a very large student population.
+Located in the midsize city of Provo, BYU is a private not-for-profit school with a fairly large student population.
 BYU also made our Best Colleges for Liberal Arts / Sciences & Humanities in Utah list, coming in at #1.

 The #3 spot in this year's ranking belongs to Southern Utah University.
 Southern Utah University is a large public school located in the town of Cedar City.
 Southern Utah University not only placed well in our non-traditional rankings.
 It is also #3 on our Best Colleges for Liberal Arts / Sciences & Humanities in Utah list.

 The #4 spot in this year's ranking belongs to Utah State University.
-Located in the small city of Logan, USU is a public college with a fairly large student population.
+Located in the small city of Logan, USU is a public college with a very large student population.
 As a testament to the quality of education offered at USU, the school also landed the #2 rank in our Best Colleges for Liberal Arts / Sciences & Humanities in Utah ranking.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.